Spark-Client-Development/Spark-Client/README.md

 # Spark-Client
-spark client is a utility mod for anarchy server made by me and some friends.
+spark client is a utility mod for anarchy server made by dvd, geza3d and me.

 # Credits
-Most of the client is original but we have used a few sources of inspiration:
+Most of the client is original but we have used a few sources of inspiration:<br>
--ui is based of pyro client
+-ui is based of pyro client<br>
--hotbar replenish module is complete copy pasta from w+3 -probably some more but I forgot
+-hotbar replenish module is complete copy pasta from w+3 <br>
+-probably some more but I forgot<br>

 # Discord
 https://discord.gg/7ZbN7JMgS3